SLaks/SLaks.Blog/_posts/2013-06-10-jekyll-endraw-in-code.md

 This technique can also be used to write tags in inline code: <code>&#96;{% raw %}{{ openTag }} sometag %}{% endraw  %}&#96;</code>

-If these worksarounds seem completicated, writing this post itself (also in Liquid Markdown!) was even more complicated.
+If these workarounds seem complicated, writing this post itself (also in Liquid Markdown!) was even more complicated.
 See the [source]({{ site.githubRawUrl }}{{ page.path }}) to see how I did it.